2 Louisville police officers fired over Breonna Taylor shooting

 The deaths of Taylor in Louisville and of George Floyd while he was in Minneapolis police custody, and the initial decisions not to charge the individuals involved in the killing of Ahmaud Arbery near Brunswick, Georgia, fueled a summer of international protests against systemic racism.

-Despite the outcry against Taylor's shooting, no criminal charges were sought in her death.
+Despite the outcry against Taylor's shooting, no criminal charges were brought in her death.

 Instead, former Louisville police Det.
 Brett Hankison, who was fired in June, was charged for allegedly firing blindly into an apartment and recklessly endangering Taylor’s neighbors.